magento/devdocs/guides/v2.2/cloud/project/project-upgrade.md

         php bin/magento --version

 ## Create a new config.php file {#configphp}
 After fully upgrading, you need to create an updated `config.php` file.
 You will only complete these instructions once.
-Complete any additional configuration changes through the Magento Admin in your Integration environment.
+Complete any additional configuration changes through the Magento Admin in your Development (Integration) environment.

 1. Open a terminal on your local and use an SSH command to generate `/app/etc/config.php` on the environment: